leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 **Takeaway**

 Now that the world is connected, what’s next?
+How will regulation handle tech?

 **Ben Evans on Tech in 2020**